fluent/kafka-connect-fluentd/README.md

 **NOTE:**

 Copy jar file to `CLASSPATH` or change `plugin.path` in connect-standalone.properties.
-Use same `topics` in FluentdSourceConnector.properties and connect-file-sink.properties.
+Use same `topics` in FluentdSourceConnector.properties and FluentdSinkConnector.properties.

 And emit records: